-Faculty must inform students of the requirement to submit signed copies of the Academic Integrity Pledge for all major written assignments.
-Most importantly, faculty members must recognize their responsibility to exemplify the values of academic integrity in their own conduct and to convey by example as well as precept their expectation that the Policy shall be followed in all University activities in which they have a part.
+The Academic Integrity Pledge can be used by faculty as a tool to curb plagiarism and other violations for major written assignments.
+Faculty members recognize their responsibility to exemplify the values of academic integrity in their own conduct and to convey by example as well as precept their expectation that the Policy shall be followed in all University activities in which they have a part.

 Guidelines for Academic Work and Examinations